-- 44. (1) Where a regulated financial service provider provides information pursuant to a requirement of these Regulations, which is addressed to a consumer but provided only by means of systems to which the consumer must be given access by the regulated financial service provider in order to be provided with the relevant information, the regulated financial service provider shall notify the consumer at least 15 working days in advance of any withdrawal of access to those systems or to the information concerned. - (2) In the circumstances referred to in paragraph (1), the regulated financial service provider shall notify the consumer that the relevant information may be downloaded, printed, or otherwise retained prior to withdrawal of the means of access..
+- 42. (1) Where a regulated entity provides information pursuant to a requirement of these Regulations, which is addressed to a consumer but provided only by means of systems to which the consumer must be given access by the regulated entity in order to be provided with the relevant information, the regulated entity shall notify the consumer at least 15 working days in advance of any withdrawal of access to those systems or to the information concerned. - (2) In the circumstances referred to in paragraph (1), the regulated entity shall notify the consumer that the relevant information may be downloaded, printed, or otherwise retained prior to withdrawal of the means of access.